Skin Allergies Specialist

 How do you manage skin allergies?

-Dr. Sanchez may conduct allergy testing to identify the allergen if you’re not able to pinpoint the specific cause.
+The doctor may conduct allergy testing to identify the allergen if you’re not able to pinpoint the specific cause.
 Once you know what your allergen is, avoid contact or ingestion to prevent further breakouts.

-Dr. Sanchez may also recommend you take measures to protect your skin from the sun, especially during a reaction, to reduce further irritation.
+The dermatologist may also recommend you take measures to protect your skin from the sun, especially during a reaction, to reduce further irritation.

 If you have concerns about the health of your skin and suspect an allergy, call Maiden Lane Medical or book an appointment online.